OpenPegasus/OpenPegasus/docs/RunningOpenPegasusReadme.md

 time.
 This capability is normally disable but may be enabled by setting a property in the CIM_ObjectManager instance within OpenPegasus.

-The cli tool can set this property with the command **cimcli son** or turn off statistics with **cimcli soff**.
+The cli tool can set this property with the command `cimcli son` or turn off statistics with `cimcli soff`.
 The pywbem python tool pywbemcli can also enable this with its statistics commands.

 Note that the statistics gathering is always not persistent, it is disabled on server startup so it must be reenabled on each restart of the server.

+The file `OpenPegasus\pegasus\readme.statistics` provides more information on statistics in OpenPegasus.

+## OpenPegasus command line utilities

+* cimauth - Cli for authorization manaagement. add, modify, remove or list CIM user authorizations.
+* cimcli - Command line client to execute requests against the WBEM server.
+* cimcrl -  Manage the certificate revocation list.
+* cimconfig - Manage OpenPegasus run-time parameters.
+* cimperf - Display performance information when server statistics are enabled.
+* cimtrust - Manage server and indication listener certificates.
+* cimmofl - MOF compiler for OpenPegasus.
+Compiles MOF directly into the currently defined server CIM repository.
+Generally this compiler should only be used to build a new CIM repository
+* cimmof - MOF compiler for OpenPegasus.
+Compiles MOF by using the compiler as a WBEM client and sending the requests to create/modify/delete CIM classes and objects to the WBEM server.
+* cimprovider - Provider management.
+Disable, enable, remove or list registered CIM providers or CIM provider modules and module status.
+For help there is an html file with the source code.
+* cimsub - Command line to to manage CIM Subscriptions.
+* cimuser - Manage users if PEGASUS_PAM_AUTHENTICATION functionality not
+  compiled into OpenPegasus.
+Otherwise nto build

+In general these tools have a --help option to get help with parameters and usage.

+See the directory `OpenPegasus\pegasus\src\Clients` for list of all of the client test and usage tools for OpenPegasus.